 II.
-Rules Concerning Controlled Substances, Alcohol and Tobacco

-A student athlete's unlawful or otherwise improper use or possession of controlled substances, alcohol and/or tobacco reflects poorly on the student's school and team and sets a bad example for other students, regardless of when the use or possession occurs.
-In addition, a student athletes use of controlled substances, alcohol and/or tobacco may adversely affect the student athlete's health, fitness and athletic performance and may result in injury or harm, regardless of when the use occurs.
+Rules Concerning Controlled Substances, Alcohol and Tobacco tobacco may adversely affect the student athlete's health, fitness and athletic performance and may result in injury or harm, regardless of when the use occurs.
 Accordingly, students participating in any Poudre School District middle school athletic program shall not, regardless of the quantity involved: (1) use or possess any beverage containing alcohol; (2) use or possess tobacco or tobacco products; or (3) use or possess any controlled substance, including steroids, in any manner that is contrary to law or Poudre School District policies and regulations.